pnuu/fmiopendata/README.md

 Here we limit both the time frame and area.
 By default the WFS interface would offer all data fields, full globe and all time steps, which would result in a huge amount of data.
-It's better to split the retrieval in smaller time intervals and do the downloading in parallel and start processing the data as soon as the download completes.
+It's better to split the retrieval in smaller time intervals and do the downloading in parallel and start processing the each chunk of data as soon as the download completes.

-The above call doesn't download any data, it just collects some metadata:
+The above call doesn't download any data actual, it just collects some metadata:

 ```python